jeffmerkey/netware-screensaver-linux/README.md

 See the [Quick Start Guide](#quick-start-guide) on instructions for installing the source SDEB which installs both the .spec file and source archive file (tar.gz) into the debbuild top directory (i.e. /root/debbuild/).
-You should have previously installed the SDEB file before attempting to build the rpm.
+You should have previously installed the SDEB file before attempting to build the DEB package.
 You can also manually install the .spec file into the \<top directory\>/SPECS/ directory and the source code tarball in the \<top directory\/SOURCES/ directory, then attempt to build the DEB package.

 To build the Screensaver using debbuild, change directories (cd) into the /root/debbuild/SPECS/ directory and enter the following command:
 ```sh